django-cas-ng/django-cas-ng/docs/configuration.rst

 In order for your project to use ``django-cas-ng``, you'll need to configure certain settings, add URL mappings, and sync your database.

+Here is a post on `guide to create a demo integration project <https://djangocas.dev/blog/django-cas-ng-example-project/>`_.

+You can also try `live demo <https://django-cas-ng-demo.herokuapp.com/>`_.

 Settings
 ^^^^^^^^